Not always, but the savings are best when you have solar panels installed.

-We have developed a strategy to take advantage of the Economy 7* cheap overnight tariff.
-This depends on your use pattern, but standard models show a return on your investment of around 4% per year at current energy prices.
+However, our strategy takes advantage of both solar and the Economy 7* cheap overnight tariff.
+For a battery only case, the savings depend on your use pattern, but standard models show a return on your investment of around 4% per year at current energy prices.

-Of course, if you already have solar panels, then your savings may be even higher.
+Of course, if you already have solar panels, then your savings will be even higher.

 *We show economy 7 running 11pm to 6am, but this varies slightly by supplier and by region